chase4926/PirateRPG/designdoc.md

       Bottom left of the screen shows a description of the currently selected skill
   ## "Walking around" mode ##
     Pirate v. human battles
+  ## Dialogue ##
+    NPC's dialogue is dependant on amount of times the NPC has been talked to, player level
+    ### GUI Layout ###
+      A bar at the bottom of the screen shows health and buttons to enter menus Inventory  => Opens a window showing the inventory Options => Opens a menu showing the options Character => Opens a window showing character information (attributes, current equipement) Skills => Opens a window showing the skill tree
     ### Battles ###
       Sword and gun combat mechanics different
   ## "Driving the ship" mode ##